sit-2021-int214/033-Customer-Personality-Analysis/assignment/HW2_groupid.md

 max(cats$Bwt) #3.9
 ```

 4.)
-From cats , the most common body weight is 2.2 kg. and the number of cats is 14.
+From cats , the most common body weight is 2.2 kg. and the number of cats in this body weight is 14.
 ```{R}
 Mode(cats$Bwt) #2.2 kg. (number of cats : 14)
 ```